-This revenue ruling provides various prescribed rates for federal income tax purposes for June 2012 (the current month).
+This revenue ruling provides various prescribed rates for federal income tax purposes for May 2012 (the current month).
 Table 1 contains the short-term, midterm and long-term applicable federal rates (AFR) for the current month for purposes of section 1274(d) of the Internal Revenue Code.
 Table 2 contains the short-term, mid-term and long-term adjusted applicable federal rates (adjusted AFR) for the current month for purposes of section 1288(b).
 Table 3 sets forth the adjusted federal long-term rate and the long-term tax-exempt rate described in section 382(f).
 Table 4 contains the appropriate percentages for determining the low-income housing credit described in section 42(b)(1) for buildings placed in service during the current month.
 However, under section 42(b)(2), the applicable percentage for nonfederally subsidized new buildings placed in service after July 30, 2008 and before December 31, 2013 shall not be less than 9 percent.
 Finally, Table 5 contains the federal rate for determining the present value of an annuity, an interest for life or for a term of years, or a remainder or a reversionary interest for purposes of section 7520.
-Finally, Table 6 contains the blended annual rate for 2012 for purposes of section 7872.